Ford Falcon (Australia): EL

 The final E-series model, the EL Falcon, was released in October 1996, and was merely a facelift of the EF intended to keep sales strong until the sixth generation AU Falcon was launched.
 The most obvious change visually, was the return of the grille on the GLi and Futura spec levels.
 The new oval grille tied in with Ford's global lineup of the time.
 Cosmetic updates extended further with the bonnet, front bumper and headlamps also receiving a revised design.
 New grilles were now prominent on the luxury variants (Fairmont and Fairmont Ghia), and the quad-headlamps of the XR sport models gained minor changes.
 New wheel trims were featured on all trim levels, and station wagon variants gained white tinted indicator lenses, replacing the amber tint which had been common since the introduction of the EA.

 With the EL there was a revision again with the engine this time the distributor was refitted and the coil-pack ignition removed, though power remained the same 157 kW at 4900 rpm / 357 Nm at 3000 rpm.
-The final drive ratio went down from 3.23:1 to 3.08:1 allowing for the moon reaching low ratios.
-1700rpm at 100 km/h was attainable in 4th gear.
+The final drive ratio went down from 3.23:1 to 3.08:1 allowing for 1700rpm being achieved at 100 km/h in 4th gear.

 To address handling concerns with the EF, improvements were made to the rear suspension and steering which would largely be attributed to Ford Australia's association with Tickford Vehicle Engineering.
 Speed-sensitive power steering on the Fairmont Ghia made parking more straightforward, without compromising high speed steering.
 With the exception of the GLi, the entire range was fitted with standard Bosch 5.3 ABS brakes and an advanced window film known as "Smart Tint" that gave equivalent protection levels of SPF15 sunscreen.

 Interior upgrades ranged from reshaped seats and headrests, to new colour schemes, and switches.
 Station wagons could now be ordered with third-row accommodation and an electric network for mobile phone usage.